JetBrains/intellij-sdk-docs/basics/action_system.md

          to which the action is added.
          The group must be implemented by an instance of the DefaultActionGroup class.
-         The mandatory "anchor" attribute specifies the position of the group's action relative to other actions.
+         The mandatory "anchor" attribute specifies the position of the action in the relative to other actions.
 It can have the values "first", "last", "before" and "after".
          The "relative-to-action" attribute is mandatory if the anchor is set to "before" and "after", and specifies the action before or after which